 I received compensation from Bayer Consumer Health, makers of MiraLAX® to write this post.
 MiraLAX® is a laxative used to treat occasional constipation.
 All opinions are entirely my own. #ReliefMadeEasy #CollectiveBias

-Smoothie Recipes for Breakfast That Are Quick and Filling
+Healthy Smoothie Recipes for Breakfast

-One thing that I love about making smoothies is that you don’t have to follow an exact recipe to make something tasty!
+One thing that I love about making simple breakfast smoothies is that you don’t have to follow an exact recipe to make something tasty!
 A little of this, a little of that, whatever fruits, veggies and fillings you have on hand.
-Blend it up and voila!
-A delicious, filling breakfast served up quick.
+Blend it up and voila, you have a delicious, filling breakfast served up quick.

 Liquid Base for Smoothies

 The best smoothies start off with a liquid base.
 Pour the liquid into the blender first to measure the amount (usually between 8-12 oz of liquid).